To get ahead you have to stay informed.

 A credit card can be a useful tool in your arsenal when you manage it well.
 It provides an easy cash flow, a more secure way to pay, and many consumer protections.

 That being said, this valuable tool can come at a price in the form of credit card fees.
-For instance, paying interest so you can carry your balance from month to month is one of the more common credit card fees.
+Even though it’s not exactly a fee, paying interest so you can carry your balance from month to month is one of the more common regular costs associated with having credit card.
 There are a whole host of others, and what you’ll be charged depends on how you use your credit card.

 What Are Credit Card Fees?

 Credit card fees are charges you could incur as a consumer for opening and using your credit card.
 Fees and rates will ultimately depend on the issuer.
-You’ll be provided with what’s called a Schumer Box when you open a credit card — a summary outlining all the possible charges you’ll need to pay depending on how you manage your card.
+You’ll be provided with what’s called a Summary of Terms when you open a credit card — a summary outlining all the possible charges you’ll pay, often depending on how you manage your card.

-While some cards can be totally free to use — such as ones that don’t have annual fees and you don’t carry a balance — costs of other credit card fees can add up for different cards.
-That’s why it’s important to understand what you could be charged so you can factor that into your budgeting.
+While some cards can be totally free to use — such as not carrying a balance on one that also doesn’t have annual fees — costs of other credit card fees can add up for different cards.
+That’s why it’s important to understand what you could be charged so you can factor that into your budget.

 The Common Credit Card Fees to Look Out For